-This bill allows for the entry of the South Carolina Board of Speech-Language Pathology and Audiology (board) into the Audiology and Speech-Language Pathology Interstate Compact (compact), pending its adoption by ten or more states.
-The compact requires that member states recognize licenses for audiology or speech-language pathology issued by any other member state, as well as, allow for the practice of telehealth between member states.
+This bill allows for the entry of the South Carolina Board of Speech-Language Pathology and Audiology (board) into the Audiology and Speech-Language Pathology Interstate Compact (compact).
+The compact requires that member states recognize licenses for audiology or speech-language pathology issued by any other member state, as well as allow for the practice of telehealth between member states.
 The bill specifies the structure, functions, powers, and duties of the Audiology and Speech-Language Pathology Compact Commission (commission), the collective governing instrumentality of the compact states.
-The commission shall pay the reasonable expenses of its establishment, organization, and ongoing activities and may levy on and collect an annual assessment from each member state or impose fees on other parties.
-The bill also establishes the qualifications for audiologists and speech-language pathologists under the compact, including state and national background checks with fingerprints, and provides for the compact states' rights and obligations, including those involving adverse action.
+The commission shall pay the reasonable expenses of its establishment, organization, and ongoing activities and may levy and collect an annual assessment from each member state or impose fees on other parties.
+The bill also establishes the qualifications for audiologists and speech-language pathologists under the compact, including state and national background checks with fingerprints by the Federal Bureau of Investigation (FBI), and provides for the compact states' rights and obligations, including those involving adverse action.